maarten-pennings/C64-bouncingbox/README.md

 Find below the one for the x-coordinate of the dot (`DOTMOVX`).

-Each coordinate update starts by checking what the direction is (increase or decrease), and branches to that subpart.
+Each coordinate update starts by checking what the direction is (increase or decrease), and branches to that sub part.
 The sub part increases (decreases) the coordinate and checks for an out-of-bounds.
 If out-of-bounds, The increase (decrease) is undone and a jump to flip (e.g. `DOTFLIPX`) is made.